 Encryption in Malware

-A big change in 2020 is that now attackers use encryption to hide malware attacks.
+A big change is that now attackers use encryption to hide malware attacks.
 Encryption in malware attacks offers the added ability to hide from monitors and protect the attacker’s code.
 This trend made malware much more effective and harder for cybersecurity researchers to find once it’s deployed to a network device such as a desktop or server.